TheOdinProject/curriculum/web_development_basics/web_development_basics.md

 ## Finish

 Now you've gotten your feet wet and I hope you're getting curious to dig deeper.
 You should be fairly comfortable typing commands into your computer's command line and you should understand what happens when you enter a web address into your browser and it returns a functioning page.
+You should be able to create a basic web page and make it do some basic things with Javascript.
+You should also be able to write a simple Ruby script and describe what Rails and Backbone actually are.

 ## Additional Resources